 We are very proud of the long-standing traditions of our village school.

-We celebrate Harvest Festival every year with a Service at St Mary and St Bartholomew Church.
-The children bring gifts of fresh produce, tins and packets.
-These are then distributed to those less fortunate through organisations such as The Trussell Trust.
+We celebrate Harvest every year with a Service at St Mary and St Bartholomew Church.
+The children bring gifts of fresh produce, tins and packets which are then distributed to those less fortunate through organisations such as The Trussell Trust.
 During our Harvest Service we welcome our new Wren children into our school family and pray God’s blessing on them during their five years at Cranborne First.
 Each child is presented with a beautiful Bible story book to mark the occasion.

 The Church Fete is held in June each year on the lawn of Cranborne Manor.
 We are proud that our eldest children are invited to Maypole dance at this quintessentially English occasion.